dbpedia/dbpedia-lookup/lookup-searcher/README.md

 The lookup searcher is a Lucene query generator using its query builder framework.
 It is made accessible via a servlet that is hosted on a jetty HTTP server.
 The servlet provides a HTML homepage with a search window along with a single API command at `api/search`.

+Additionally, the application establishes a file system watcher on the index structure and restarts the servlet whenever a change to the index is detected.
+This makes index changes queriable without touching stopping and restarting the application.

 The query parameters of the search can be used to fine tune a search request and doing so, extend or override any configuration specified in the configuration file, that is provided upon servlet initialization.

 ## Quickstart Example